Brimix/Frosty/README.md

 # Frosty
 This is You've Gone Incognito's alternative ACM-ICPC reference book.

 Hi!
-We are ":$" (a.k.a "You've Gone Incognito :$"), an ACM-ICPC team.
+We are "incognito" (a.k.a "You've Gone Incognito :$"), an ACM-ICPC team.

 You can find our main reference book, "Olaf", here: https://github.com/mredigonda/olaf